ardalis/CleanArchitecture/README.md

 - Domain Services
 - Specifications

+## The SharedKernel Project

-Many solutions will also reference a separate Shared Kernel project/package.
+Many solutions will also reference a separate **Shared Kernel** project/package.
 I recommend creating a separate SharedKernel project and solution if you will require sharing code between multiple projects.
-I further recommend this be published as a nuget package (more likely privately) and referenced as a nuget dependency by those projects that require it.
-For this sample, in the interest of simplicity, I've added a SharedKernel folder to the Core project which contains types that would likely be shared between multiple projects, in my experience.
+I further recommend this be published as a nuget package (more likely privately within your organization) and referenced as a nuget dependency by those projects that require it.
+For this sample, in the interest of simplicity, I've added a SharedKernel project to the solution.
+It contains types that would likely be shared between multiple projects, in my experience.

 ## The Infrastructure Project